 Happy Monday peeps!
 I hope you all had a great weekend.
 I had a busy one, finished up 20+ Christmas pillow designs and then made a run to IKEA for pillow forms.
 I have a brand-new, really cool, beautiful bike so I went for a bike ride on Sunday afternoon with my husband and teenager.
 Watched some football.
 Did a bit of damage control on our home – cleaned it up a bit to make it livable for another week!

-And now it’s time for another Dose of DIY!
-This month we picked pumpkins as our category to DIY.
+And now it’s time to share another DIY!
+This month I picked pumpkins as the category to DIY.
 Or decorate with.
 Or something.
 If it involves pumpkins it’s fair game 🙂

 I came up with some Painted and Glittered Faux Pumpkins.